VisitSchool ProgramsTeacher Resources

 Be A Spacecraft (Part 1)

 Have students look up the properties of each of the eight planets plus Pluto, including their size, distance from the Sun, and a few facts about them.
 Write down the information for each planet on index cards in preparation for your visit to Griffith Observatory.
 Identify space missions that have visited each planet.
 Did the spacecraft fly by, orbit, or land?
 When?
 What mission has gone the farthest?
 What was the first mission to land on another planet?
-Write down the information for each spacecraft on index cards in preparation for your visit to Griffith Observatory.
-Use the cards in the Solar System Lawn Model activity (Part 2) by re-enacting the historical sequence of solar system exploration.

 Where in the building: Gunther Depths of Space exhibits